Article - 4 minute read

 Proteins (Albumin, Globulin)

 Albumin maintains hydration and transports substances throughout the bloodstream.
 Low albumin can indicate liver disease, kidney disease, intestinal disease, or hemorrhage.
 Globulins reflect immune system activity.
 Elevated globulins often accompany chronic infections or immune-mediated diseases.
+Blood protein levels, including total protein, albumin, and globulin, are important indicators of immune function and overall health.

 Electrolytes (Potassium, Sodium, Chloride)

 These minerals maintain cellular function, nerve signaling, and fluid balance.
 Abnormal levels can indicate kidney disease, endocrine disorders, or gastrointestinal problems.
 Potassium imbalances concern veterinarians because both high and low levels can cause life-threatening heart rhythm abnormalities.
+Abnormal electrolyte levels can also cause symptoms such as muscle weakness.

 Special Tests Every Cat Owner Should Know